Fair Start Scotland is a new employment support service which helps people living in Scotland to find work.

 - are a care leaver

 Fair Start Scotland's services are delivered by different providers across the country.
-If you choose to take part you will meet with an advisor who will give you support and guidance.
+If you choose to take part you will meet with an advisor who will give you support and guidance for up to 12 months to find work.

 Your advisor can help you: